Tilley, Alberta: Economy

 Tilley's main industries are agriculture (irrigated crop farming and livestock operations) and petroleum.

 Attractions

 Amenities within Tilley include an arena, a curling rink, a community hall, and three parks.

 Education

 Tilley Public School, operated by Grasslands Public Schools, serves students in kindergarten through grade 9.
+In 2023 a new school in Tilley was completed.
+It replaced the original Tilley school which was built in 1946.